HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 | Low                      |       L      |     LH (Rising)     |

 H, L, LL, HH, LH (Rising), HL (Falling)
-Only high tone is marked.
 HH, HL and LL, LH sequences only occur on long vowels.
+Tone may also be indicated on nasals. ⟨ n, ń ⟩

+####Nasality
+Vowels may be produced with with nasal resonation.
+Nasality is indicated with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
+Typographically this mark appears in the center of the character (as apposed to the European style of having the mark appear to the right edge of the character).

+###Diacritics
+There are two kinds of diacritics used in the orthography.
+These are used in combination with vowels and nasals.
+Vowels are optionally marked for nasality with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
+Vowel and nasal base charactars may optionally appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
+Vowels are also reapeaded orthographicaly when they are contrastive for length.
+Dipthongs also occur and are indicated as a sequence of contrasting orthographical vowels.

-Since Navajo uses a four vowel system (at least orthographically), this creats the following permutations.
+Since Navajo uses a four vowel system (at least orthographically), the use of diacritics creats the following permutations.

 * ⟨ a, á, ą, ą́, e, é, ę, ę́, i, í, į, į́, o, ó, ǫ, ǫ́, n, ń ⟩
 * ⟨ aa, áa, aá, áá, ąą, ą́ą, ąą́, ą́ą́ ⟩